-At sea level the whole column of atmospheric air exerts a weight or force of 14.7 pounds for every square inch i.e. a pressure of 14.7psi or 1.03kg/sqcm.
+At sea level the whole column of atmospheric air exerts a weight or force of 14.7 pounds for every square inch of the surface area i.e. a pressure of 14.7psi or 1.03kg/cm2.
 This is called atmospheric pressure.

-1 Atmospheric Pressure = 1.03 Kg/sqcm = 14.7 psi = I Bar
+1 Atmospheric Pressure = 1.03 Kg/cm^2 = 1 bar = 14.7 psi

 Flow & Pressure are inter-related.
 Flow is responsible for causing the motion of piston in a cylinder.
-It is the movement of hydraulic fluid-caused by a difference in pressure at two points.
+It is the movement of hydraulic fluid caused by a difference in pressure at two points.
 When we open the kitchen tap the pressure difference (between the water tank at height and tap) pushes the water out, or causes the water to flow.
 In a hydraulic system flow is usually produced by the action of the hydraulic pump.
 If the pressure is not sufficient to take the load on the cylinder, it will not move.